-F-1 International Students are required to carry a full-load of courses each semester, with at least two courses (six semester credits) at Bethel Seminary, in order to maintain their legal status to remain in the United States.
-Students who require exceptions to the full-load of studies are required to report to the international student advisor on their campus.
+Students who require exceptions to the full course of study are required to report to the Designated School Official for their school.
 F-1 International Students are allowed to work in the U.S. with authorization.
-Please refer to the Employment Section below for details.
+Please refer to the Employment (p.
+62) Section below for details.